 - These crying sessions in the darkness were often preceded by extended periods of frustration and boredom.
 They were followed by periods of intense relief.
 All in all, they deeply strengthened my belief that we all carry repressed emotion, and that this emotion negatively impacts our state of mind until we give ourselves a chance to feel it.
 Of course, it is all too easy these days to stuff one’s mind with endless streams of facebook posts and instagram photos, and thereby prevent yourself from feeling that which you have been holding back.
 I wouldn’t be surprised if this is why rates of anxiety and depression have been skyrocketing for the past decade.

 - At several points towards the end of the retreat, my body started shaking violently, particularly around my perineum.
 This shaking was so intense that at certain points, I worried for my safety.
 However, it always passed.
 Looking back now after several months of integration, I would say that this shaking was caused by the release of some type of energy or emotion that desperately needed to find its way out.
-It’s tough to say though, and I don’t know for certain.

 Approximate Day By Day Breakdown

 Strong emotional release after hours of boredom and frustration.
-I sobbed long and harder than I had in years.
+I sobbed longer and harder than I had in years.
 Vivid dreams, which would return every night during the duration of the time in darkness.
 High pitched noise is usually present when meditating (the noise had started to become noticeable during meditation sessions prior to going into the darkness).

 Another emotional release.
 A faint pulsing light in my field of view.

 Strong emotional release.
 Colored lights come into my field of view toward the end of the day, approximately equal intensity to that which would be generated if a candle was held a foot away from closed eyes.
 High pitched noise increases in intensity.

 Vivid red light in vision nearly all the time.
 More frustration, followed by more releases.
 Frightening visions toward the end of the day, with red light in the background.